MitchellGerdisch/kafka-play/README.md

 # Earthquake Data Pipeline Using Kafka and PostgresDB

-This is a small project that uses the [US Geological Service Earthquake API](https://earthquake.usgs.gov/fdsnws/event/1/#methods) to collect earthquake data and then push it into a kafka stream which is then read on the other side by a connector and/or python consumer that then pushes the data into a Postgres DB table.
+This is a small project that uses the [US Geological Service Earthquake API](https://earthquake.usgs.gov/fdsnws/event/1/#methods) to collect earthquake data and then push it into a kafka stream which is then consuconsumedplaced in a Postgres DB.

+## Connector-Based or Consumer-Based
+This repo supports two methods of getting the data into the Postgres DB:
+* Using a kafka connector, or
+* Using a python kafka consumer script.

+One or the other can be used.
+Additionally, the logic supports running both at the same time - they write to two separate Postgres tables.

 ## Prerequisites
 * Kafka cluster with
 	* Topic: earthquakes
-* JDBC sink connector
+* (Optional) JDBC sink connector
 	* Naturally, it should be connected to the Kafka cluster.
 	* See the configuration notes below.
 * Postgres DB with